pont-us/c5-pmag-paper-data/README.md

 * Match ( http://www.lorraine-lisiecki.com/match.html ), version 2.3.1

 The analysis scripts also make use of the PuffinPlot program ( https://puffinplot.bitbucket.io/ ).
-For convenience, a pre-built archive of the appropriate version is included in the libraries directory; it was produced from commit a08a863 (2018-01-24) in the PuffinPlot repository.
+A pre-built archive of the appropriate version is included in the libraries directory; it was produced from commit a08a863 (2018-01-24) in the PuffinPlot repository.

+For convenience, the main results of the paper (the dated inclination and RPI data from the C5 core) are checked in to the repository in the script-output directory, so they can be used directly without being regenerated from scratch.
+Generated palaeomagnetic data indexed by core depth are also provided, in the data/processed directory.